Skip to content

 Let’s Begin!

-Despite advertising from the big media lenders claiming “instant loan approvals in 60 seconds,” shopping interest rates is still a daunting task for every homebuyer, and many rely on their agent for advice.
+Despite advertising from major media lenders claiming “instant loan approvals in 60 seconds,” shopping for interest rates is still a daunting task for every homebuyer, and many rely on their agent for advice.

-Technology has made the initial approval process faster, but with the new regulations brought on by Dodd-Frank (TRID), closing escrow in a timely manner is more tedious than ever and often extends deadlines, appraisal turn times and COE.
+Technology has made the initial approval process faster, but with the new regulations brought on by Dodd-Frank (TRID), closing escrow promptly is more tedious than ever and often extends deadlines, appraisal turn times, and COE.

 The Macro Market of Interest Rates